 Communicate Your Wishes

 It’s essential to have open and honest conversations with your loved ones about your end-of-life wishes.
 For example, discuss your preferences regarding life-sustaining treatments, funeral arrangements, and organ donation.
-By sharing your desires, you can ensure that your loved ones are aware of your wishes and can fulfill them when the time comes.
+By sharing your desires, you can ensure that your loved ones know your wishes and can fulfill them when the time comes.

 Consider Advance Directives